 However, lot of taxis I've been in around the world have a tariff board, so you can sort of hazard a guess at how much our trip should be...

-A bit crap, but it's travelling for ya... about 7 years ago
+A bit crap, but it's travelling for ya... over 7 years ago

 Negotiate the price before you use taxi or use a reputable company (e.g. in Prague AAA radiotaxi (note this name carefully), Profi Taxi, City Taxi). all legitimate taxis are painted yellow.